 Of course, you’re the builder and it’s your project.
 You get to choose what you like best, and the glass-smooth finish you get with a well-filled grain isn’t always the look you want.
 But it’s a good idea to fill grain for projects like table tops and desk tops, or in any finish in which you’re going for a glossy sheen.
 Grain filler also adds a little bit of dark color to the wood pores, and that results in slightly greater contrast and visual depth in the wood.

-So what is wood grain filler, where do you buy it, and how do you apply it?
-Well, filler can be as simple as the wood dust itself, and the video above shows you how do to that.
-There are also several kinds of solvent and water based fillers you can buy from a store.
 In all of these cases they’re pretty easy to apply but they do add more time to your finishing process.
-Good things come to those who put in the time.
+Of course, good things come to those who put in the time.
 Take a look.

 Click the images to zoom in.